Kenya Film & Photography Production Services

 Costs.
-Kenya is a relatively cost efficient place to film a diversity of African looks, especially for larger shoots that require an established local film infrastructure.
+Kenya is a relatively cost-efficient place to film a diversity of African looks, especially for larger shoots that require a secure local film infrastructure.
 Overall, local costs are comparable to Tanzania.
-Our Kenyan service producer / fixer will negotiate local deals and provide the appropriate level of production support to match every budget.
+Our Kenyan service producer/fixer will negotiate local deals and provide the appropriate level of production support to match every budget.

 Tax Incentives.
-Currently Kenya does not offer any incentives.
-However, there are some production service providers who are registered EPZ companies and this allows them to waive the 16% VAT applicable to all other service providers.
+Currently, Kenya does not offer any incentives.
+However, some production service providers have registered EPZ companies, and this allows them to waive the 16% VAT applicable to all other service providers.
 It should be noted that, given enough lead time, most service providers can negotiate with local authorities and suppliers to minimize tax.

 Visas & Work Permits

-Foreign crew typically enter Kenya on a tourist visa which most nationalities can pick up on arrival.
-Alternatively crew can apply online for visas in advance.
+The foreign crew typically enter Kenya on a tourist visa, which most nationalities can pick up on arrival.
+Alternatively, the team can apply online for visas in advance.
 Visas are valid for up to 90 days.
 Proof of yellow fever vaccination may be asked for on entry to Kenya.

-Kenya has an agreement with Tanzania and Uganda to waiver visa re-entry fees if travelling between the three countries.
+Kenya has an agreement with Tanzania and Uganda to waiver visa re-entry fees if traveling between the three countries.